Prevention of Cruelty to Animals Act, 1960: Proposed amendments

+Since 2016, there have been two private member bills requiring stricter laws regarding animal cruelty and a public interest litigation.
 In the following years, and after numerous high-profile animal cruelty cases in the media, animal welfare organisations and political leaders called for the law to be amended, including Kishanganj MP Mohammed Jawed in 2020, Kendrapara MP Anubhav Mohanty in 2021, and in 2020 'a group of MPs cutting across party lines wrote to then Animal Husbandry Minister Giriraj Singh, urging that the punishment in the 1960 Act be increased'.